kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ### Step 1: Setting up a CUR

-Follow [these steps](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to set up a CUR using the settings below.
+Follow [these steps](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to set up a Legacy CUR using the settings below.

+* Select the _Legacy CUR export_ type.
 *  For time granularity, select _Daily_.
 * Select the checkbox to enable _Resource IDs_ in the report.
 * Select the checkbox to enable _Athena integration_ with the report.